OpenTranslationBible/open-bible/en-GB/43.John/md/john-07.md

 ## John 7:34

-You will look for me, but you will not find me; and where I am, you cannot come.”
+You will search for me, but you will not find me; and where I am, you are unable to come.”

 ## John 7:35